The Myth of Persecution: Reception

-Michael F. Bird, writing on his blog Euangelion, criticized Moss's book, stating: "Moss is right in many regards: yes, there was a Christian hagiography about martyrs.
+New Testament scholar Michael F. Bird, writing on his blog Euangelion, criticized Moss's book, stating: "Moss is right in many regards: yes, there was a Christian hagiography about martyrs.
 The Martyrdom of Polycarp and the Acts of Paul and Thecla are not Discovery Channel documentaries.
 Yes, many Conservative have a martyr complex and beat their breasts in rage when their social privileges are under threat.
-However, her modern treatment of modern phenomena of persecution against Christians in the developing word was, to be frank, lacking nuance."
+However, her modern treatment of modern phenomena of persecution against Christians in the developing world was, to be frank, lacking nuance."
+Later, Bird said that some clarifications by Moss about her claims "assuaged" some of his "earlier feelings about the book," though in the same article Bird also reported a review of The Myth of Persecution by a Coptic Christian woman critical of Moss' approach to contemporary persecutions of Christians.

-Writing on the Christian Research Journal, Paul L. Maier was strongly critical toward Moss's book, calling it "an outrage anyone who has even a rudimentary knowledge of Christian history": Maier accepts that the martyrologies are exaggerated (noting that a group in the Church called "Bollandists" was organized to moderate these excessive reports, something that Moss herself acknowledges in the book), but notes that both Christian and anti-Christian sources agree that there were indeed persecution of Christians.
+Writing on the Christian Research Journal, historian Paul L. Maier was strongly critical toward Moss's book, calling it "an outrage anyone who has even a rudimentary knowledge of Christian history": Maier accepts that the martyrologies are exaggerated (noting that a group in the Church called "Bollandists" was organized to moderate these excessive reports, something that Moss herself argues at length in the book), but notes that both Christian and anti-Christian sources agree that there were indeed persecution of Christians.
 He also dismisses Moss's attempt to weaken the historicity of Tacitus's writings about the Neronian persecution, noting that such persecution is also reported by Suetonius in The Twelve Caesars and notes that several martyrdoms were recorded by eyewitnesses (such as Ignatius of Antioch in his epistles or the Diocletian persecution by Eusebius).
 He concludes stating that a more honest title for the book would be The Myth of Exaggerated Persecution: How Later Christians Embellished the Record.

+Ecclesiastical historian Carl Trueman also criticized The Myth of Persecution, saying that "As a historical thesis it is scarcely radical and reflects what I was taught as an undergraduate and what I teach in my M.Div. classes...it is the political thesis to which she moves that is far more contentious" and pointing at "the ultimate political purpose of the book."
+A reviewer in Themelios described the book as "a sensationalized political agenda masquerading as religious history."
+Another reviewer from The Public Discourse states: "Unfortunately, Moss uses her expertise in early martyrology to fashion a polemic against contemporary Christianity for its alleged psychological dysfunction...Moss’s Myth is a case study in how scholarship gives way to politicized polemic."
+New Testament scholar Ben Witherington III said that Moss "is guilty of the very sin she accuses the early church fathers of: exaggeration, in some cases, probably gross exaggeration when it comes to downplaying the persecution and martyring of early Christians."

+In the context of the contemporary persecution of some Christian groups, scholar and author Robert Royal says: "There are myths of persecution and myths of a lack of persecution.
+Professor Moss has chosen to write a new chapter in the latter mold."